SwissmissAbby/GitWorkshop/README.md

 - Indiate your goal(s) you have for this course

-I want to grow my knowledge and understanding for computer science in general.
+I want to grow my knowledge and understanding of computer science in general.